bnb-chain/greenfield-cmd/README.md

 (1) put Object

-The "storage put" command is used to upload a file from local which is less than 2G.
+The "object put" command is used to upload a file from local which is less than 2G.
 The bucket name and object name should be replaced with specific names and the file-path should replace by the file path of local system.
 ```
 gnfd-cmd object put --contentType "text/xml" --visibility private file-path gnfd://gnfd-bucket/gnfd-object
 ```
-if the object name has not been set, the command will use the file name as object name
+if the object name has not been set, the command will use the file name as object name.
+If you need upload a file to the folder, you need to run "object put" command with "-folder" flag.

 The tool also support create a folder on bucket by "storage make-folder" command.
 ```
 ./gnfd-cmd object make-folder gnfd://gnfd-bucket/test-folder
 ```

-If you need upload a file to the folder , you need to run "storage put" command with "-folder" flag

 (2) download object

-The "storage get" command is used to download an object to local path.
+The "object get" command is used to download an object to local path.
 This command will return the local file path where the object will be downloaded and the file size after successful execution.
 ```
 gnfd-cmd object get gnfd://gnfd-bucket/gnfd-object file-path
 ```
 The filepath can be a specific file path, a directory path, or not set at all.
 If not set, the command will download the content to a file with the same name as the object name in the current directory.

-It is supported to set the file path as a dir
+It is supported to set the file path as a directory, the command will download the object file into the directory.

 #### Group Operations